matteo-moro/pokemon-type-checker.github.io/js-scripts/README.md

 #### updatePokemonJson.js
 if the flag set by getIfUpdate.js is true then updates a value in the local storage to store the string containing the text from svlist.json for future usage.
 If the flag is false then does not update the data stored

+## Other
+documentation of the json files should be in the json-files folder